PIShield: Detecting Prompt Injection Attacks via Intrinsic LLM Features: Abstract

 \section{Abstract}

-LLM-integrated applications are vulnerable to prompt injection attacks, where an attacker contaminates the input to inject malicious prompts, causing the LLM to follow the attacker's intent instead of the original user's.
+LLM-integrated applications are vulnerable to prompt injection attacks, where an attacker contaminates the input to inject malicious instructions, causing the LLM to follow the attacker's intent instead of the original user's.
 Existing prompt injection detection methods often have sub-optimal performance and/or high computational overhead.
-In this work, we propose \emph{\name}, a detection method that is both effective and efficient.
-Our key observation is that the internal representation of the final token in a prompt--extracted from a specific layer of the LLM, which we term the \emph{injection-critical layer}--captures distinguishing features between clean and contaminated prompts.
-Leveraging this insight, we train a simple linear classifier on these internal representations using a labeled set of clean and contaminated prompts.
-We compare {\name} against 11 baselines across 5 diverse benchmark datasets and 8 prompt injection attacks.
-The results demonstrate that {\name} is both highly effective and efficient, substantially outperforming existing methods.
-Additionally, we show that {\name} resists strong adaptive attacks. \footnote{Our code is publicly available at \href{https://github.com/weizou52/PIShield}{https://github.com/weizou52/PIShield}}
+In this work, we propose {\name}, an effective and efficient detection method based on the observation that instruction-tuned LLMs internally encode distinguishable signals for prompts containing injected instructions. {\name} leverages residual-stream representations and a simple linear classifier to detect prompt injection, without expensive model fine-tuning or response generation.
+We conduct extensive evaluations on a diverse set of short- and long-context benchmarks.
+The results show that {\name} consistently achieves low false positive and false negative rates, significantly outperforming existing baselines.
+These findings demonstrate that internal representations of instruction-tuned LLMs provide a powerful and practical foundation for prompt injection detection in real-world applications.\footnote{Our code is publicly available at \href{https://github.com/weizou52/PIShield}{https://github.com/weizou52/PIShield}}